What Physics Grads Do

 What can you do with a bachelor's degree in physics?

 Approximately half of graduates go on to graduate school in fields like physics, astronomy, engineering, and medicine, while the other half get jobs in fields like software, engineering, education, or management.
 Students going straight into the job market are typically offered higher starting salaries than students with degrees in many other fields.

 Where can I find information about graduate programs in physics and astronomy?

-The American Institute of Physics has an online Grad School Shopper which allows you to search for programs based on a variety of criteria (specialty, degree, location, etc.).
+The American Institute of Physics has an online Grad School Shopper which allows you to search for programs based on a variety of criteria (specialty, degree, GRE requirements, location, etc.).

 Where are Redlands graduates employed?